JeffersonPardomuan/jeffersonpardomuan.github.io/content/_index.md

           description: Designed and implemented a digital production recording system to minimize input errors and enhance operational efficiency
     design:
       columns: '2'
-  - block: portfolio
-    id: projects
-    content:
-      title: Projects
-      filters:
-        folders:
-          - project
-      # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
-      default_button_index: 0
-      # Filter toolbar (optional).
-      # Add or remove as many filters (`filter_button` instances) as you like.
-      # To show all items, set `tag` to "*".
-      # To filter by a specific tag, set `tag` to an existing tag name.
-      # To remove the toolbar, delete the entire `filter_button` block.
-      buttons:
-        - name: All
-          tag: '*'
-        - name: Shape-changing Interface
-          tag: Shape-changing Interface
-        - name: Soft robots
-          tag: Soft robots
-    design:
-      # Choose how many columns the section has.
-Valid values: '1' or '2'.
-      columns: '1'
-      view: showcase
-      # For Showcase view, flip alternate rows?
-      flip_alt_rows: false
   - block: markdown
     content:
       title: Gallery